| UPDATE

 on the "hazardous recreational activity" (HRA) list if

+it meant cities would be exempt from lawsuits arising from injuries.
 It never made it to that list.
 Instead we got a helmet

 and pad law with restrictions.
 It has an age restriction, 14 and